 Certainly, as long as the practice offers suitable work to the RGP and supports the upkeep of skills in various general practitioner tasks.
 The RGP needs to be part of one GP practice to have peer support at work and ensure continuity with patients.

 Practices wanting to qualify must show they can meet the educational needs of the RGP and understand the educational supervision approach.
-The Health Education England-designated RGP Scheme Lead assesses this based on the doctor's requirements.
+The NHS England-designated RGP Scheme Lead assesses this based on the doctor's requirements.
 An educational supervisor, like a GP trainer or F2 supervisor, is required and should have completed a relevant training course in supervision.
-Specific details will be provided by the designated HEE RGP Scheme Lead.
+Specific details will be provided by the designated NHS England RGP Scheme Lead.

 - Can I enrol in the scheme if I'm not on the National Medical Performers List?